 Chris O’Neal joined Sporting KC from Cincinnati United Soccer Club, where he has spent the last three years as the Director of Coaching—Boys for the Cincinnati United Premier Development Academy program.
 His previous coaching experiences include stints as Director of Vestavia Hills Soccer Club in Birmingham, Alabama and the Director of Southern Soccer Academy in Savannah, Georgia.

 O’Neal played collegiately at the University of Alabama-Birmingham (UAB), where his team reached the Sweet 16 and perennially ranked among the NCAA Top 25.
 He then spent one year playing professionally with the Atlanta Silverbacks.
-O’Neal currently holds his USSF A License.
+O’Neal currently holds his USSF A License and is currently taking the prestigious Elite Formation Coaching License through the French Football Federation.

 Declan Jogi joined the Sporting KC Academy in Fall 2015 and has a strong reputation for developing young, technical players.
 Originally from Zimbabwe, Jogi played college soccer at King University in Tennessee, followed by a professional career with the Charlotte Eagles of the United Soccer League as well as Acadia United and Dynamos FC in the Zimbabwe Premier League.